Last updated on May 3rd, 2021 at 08:54 am

 Factual Reporting: HIGH

-In review, the majority of AOL news content is curated from other sources.
-The most common sources cited in the articles I reviewed were Business Insider (Left-Center), Reuters (Least Biased), AP (Least Biased) and ABC News (Left-Center).
+In review, the majority of AOL’s news content is curated from other sources.
+The most common sources cited in the articles I reviewed were Business Insider (Left-Center), Reuters (Least Biased), AP (Least Biased), and ABC News (Left-Center).
 I rate their curated content to be low biased, with minimal loaded words and appropriately sourced.
-One the other hand, AOL produces its own news content that has a more editorial tone.
-The AOL produced content uses moderate loaded words and tends to favor the left in most stories.
-The articles are typically sourced to mostly left-center sources, and for the most part are rooted in fact.
-Based on their editorial type content I rate them moderate left-center and factually based.
-(D. Van Zandt 4/2/2017)
+On the other hand, AOL produces its own news content that has a more editorial tone.
+The AOL-produced content uses moderate loaded words and tends to favor the left in most stories.
+The articles are typically sourced from mostly left-center sources, and for the most part, are rooted in fact.
+Based on their editorial-type content, we rate them moderate left-center and factually based.

 Overall, we rate AOL News Left-Center Biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 4/2/2017) Updated (5/03/2021)